How We Can Help You

 - instructions and assistance with cats recovering from spay/neuter surgery

 If you are able to foster the socialized cats or kittens you trap, we will, when possible:

 - list them for adoption on our website

 - help screen potential adopters and supervise the adoption

-- show the cat(s) at our South Shore Petco adoption center
+- show the cat(s) at our South Shore Petco adoption events

 ICRA does not have deep pockets, so we ask that you make whatever contribution you can to the costs of spay/neuter surgery or other medical care needed for the cats you trap.